-What are the benefits of planting in fall?
+What are the benefits of planting Encore Azaleas in the fall?

 Fall will provide shorter days, closer sun and plenty of time for the roots to get established before winter arrives.